 To get funding for a project, the applicant needs to identify a relevant call for proposals/project and carefully follow the specific guidelines on how to apply – each call is unique.
 The project will compete for funding with those submitted by other applicants for that call.

-Activity: Explore the links and extra resources that follow
+Activity: Explore the links and extra resources on European funding that follow

 Erasmus+ Programme Guide